dashpradeep99/docker-complete-tutorial/6-networking.md

 34c7921e8cb7        host                host
 25b439c6c8ca        bridge              bridge
 ```
-You can also check that the network was distributed to the other nodes:
+**Step 3:** You can also check that the network was distributed to the other nodes:

 ```
 node-3:~# docker network ls